2001 BBC bombing

-The BBC Television Centre on Wood Lane.

-The 2001 BBC bombing was a terrorist attack on the BBC's main news centre within BBC Television Centre, on Wood Lane in the White City area of West London.
+The 2001 BBC bombing was a bomb attack on the BBC's main news centre within BBC Television Centre, on Wood Lane in the White City area of West London.

 History

 At 12:27 am (0027 UTC) on 4 March 2001, the Real IRA, a dissident Irish republican group, detonated a car bomb outside the BBC's main news centre within BBC Television Centre, on Wood Lane in the White City area of West London.

 Between ten and twenty pounds (approximately 4.5 to 9 kilograms) of high explosives had been placed in a red taxi (erroneously identified in early reports as a black taxi).
 The taxi was purchased on the morning of 3 March in Edmonton, north London, and abandoned yards from the main front door of BBC Television Centre at 11 pm.
 Police officers were attempting to carry out a controlled explosion on the bomb with a bomb disposal robot when it went off.
 Staff had already been evacuated after police received a coded warning that had been given to a London hospital and charity one hour before the explosion.
 There were no fatalities, though one London Underground worker suffered cuts to his eye caused by glass debris.

 BBC cameraman Jon Brotherton caught the moment of the explosion and the resulting damage—which included numerous smashed windows in the front entrance—was seen as day broke.